 Presentations are used to improve the students' communication and team working skills.
 Alternative methods of communications may include posters, PowerPoint, role plays and oral presentations with strict time limits.

-Different forms of examinations may include unseen question papers, multiple choice questions and problems based on case studies.
+Different forms of assessment which may include in class tests (taken under examination conditions), unseen question papers, multiple choice questions and problems based on case studies